Agile People Development with ICAgile (ICP-PDV) Certification

 Session D5: Early Focus on Motivation and Brain-Based Learning

-Learning in your way starts early in the onboarding process when joining a new team.
+When joining a new team, learning in your way starts early in the onboarding process.
 Your motivational factors will decide within what areas and how you would like to develop yourself.
 The SCARF model helps you understand how your brain works and what learning techniques work with your brain, not against it.
 What is the difference between you and other team members, and how can you overcome these to work well together?

 Session D7: Everybody needs to be a Leader and find their Unique Style